Vexvl/vexvl.github.io/README.md

 ## Data Retention Policy

 The Service Provider will retain **User Provided data (Google Play Games Public Username)** for as long as you use the Application and for a reasonable time thereafter.
 If you'd like this data deleted, please contact the Service Provider at **tbob.ent@gmail.com**.

+## Account Deletion Request

+To request the deletion of your account and all associated data, please follow these steps:

+1. Send an email to [tbob.ent@gmail.com](mailto:tbob.ent@gmail.com) with the subject line: **Account Deletion Request**.
+2. In the body of the email, include the following information:
+   - Your **Google Play Games account name**.

+### Data Deletion Details

+- **What will be deleted**: Your **public Google Play Games account name** will be deleted.
+- **No data will be retained**: Once your account is deleted, no data will be saved or preserved.

+We will process your request as soon as possible.
+Please note that it may take some time for all your data to be completely removed from our system.

 ## Children